 Eleonora Tamilia is Instructor in Pediatrics at Harvard Medical School (HMS) and Boston Children's Hospital (BCH).
 Her research is focused on the development of novel analytical neurophysiology methods to augment our understanding of the human epileptic brain and improve treatments.
 Her training and experience lie at the intersection between neuroimaging, bioengineering and pediatrics.
+She is currently looking for a postdoc fellow to join her group, if interested please visit this page

 Dr. Tamilia is a faculty member of the Fetal-neonatal Neuroimaging Developmental Science Center (FNNDSC) of BCH (directed by Prof. P Ellen Grant), which conducts research across multiple domains from the fields of medicine, engineering, computer science, and neuroscience to support and foster cutting edge clinical and translational science.